 Humanly Terms and Conditions

-These Standard Terms and Conditions (these “Terms”) apply to the purchase of a Humanly Subscription Service by you (“Customer” or “you”) from Humanly HR Inc. d/b/a Humanly and your use of the Application (as defined below), except to the extent different or additional terms have been agreed to by Customer and Humanly in writing.
-These Terms shall become effective on the earlier of the date you first access or use the Application and the date set forth in the applicable Order (the “Effective Date”).
-Humanly and Customer are sometimes referred to in these Terms collectively as “Parties” and individually as a “Party.”
+These Terms and Conditions (these “Terms”) apply to the use of this website (the “Website”), use of the Humanly Subscription Services, or Application (as defined below) by Customers or Users (collectively “you”) from Humanly HR Inc. d/b/a Humanly, except to the extent different or additional terms have been agreed to by you and Humanly in writing.
+These Terms shall become effective on the earlier of the date you first access or use the Website or Application and the date set forth in the applicable Order (the “Effective Date”).
+Humanly, User and Customer are sometimes referred to in these Terms collectively as “Parties” and individually as a “Party.”
 If the person accepting these Terms is doing so on behalf of a company or other legal entity, that person represents that he or she has the authority to bind the company or entity to these Terms.

 1. DEFINITIONS.
 The following terms shall have the following definitions: